-STREETS, TRAFFIC AND TRANSIT AVERAGE WEEKDAY TRAFFIC VOLUMES AND INTERSECTION LEVELS OF SERVICE advantages and disadvantages.
-It sits at the geographic center of the Boston metropolitan region's distributions of residences and jobs, making it equidistant from all directions.
-It lies along the Massachusetts Turnpike, a main interstate highway, and its eastern end is within a half mile of the Allston interchange.
-It is served by North Beacon and Cambridge Streets, arterials that connect to Commonwealth Avenue and the Back Bay, Watertown Square, Brighton Center/Newton and Central Square in Cambridge.
+AVERAGE WEEKDAY TRAFFIC VOLUMES AND INTERSECTION LEVELS OF SERVICE (LOS).

+advantages and disadvantages.
+It sits at the geographic center of the Boston metropolitan region's distribution of residences and jobs.
+It lies along the Massachusetts Turnpike, an interstate highway, and its eastern end is within a half mile of the Allston interchange.
+It is served by North Beacon and Cambridge Streets, arterials that connect to Commonwealth Avenue and the Back Bay, Watertown Square, Brighton Center, Newton and Central Square in Cambridge.
 Adjacent local streets provide a good model of connectivity and neighborhood scale.

-The Study Area is challenged by problems of traffic congestion, auto-dependency and lack of transit services, disconnection between internal streets, and the barrier of the turnpike.
+The Study Area is challenged by problems of traffic congestion, auto-dependency and lack of transit services, disconnection between internal streets, and the barrier caused by the Turnpike.
 Transit service does not approach the level that was formerly provided by the A Line.
-The Turnpike hinders North-South movement both vehicular and pedestrian.
-The two turnpike bridge crossings, Market and Everett Streets, each have severe traffic design and operations deficiencies.
-As a result of these weaknesses, vehicular traffic is capacity-constrained, leading to concerns about limits to the area's development potential.
+The Turnpike hinders both vehicular and pedestrian North-South movement.
+The two Turnpike bridge crossings at Market and Everett Streets, have severe traffic design and operations deficiencies.
+As a result of these weaknesses, vehicular traffic is capacity-constrained, which will require private investment to achieve the area's development potential.
 Public walkways, while not congested, are in many cases unmaintained and in need of improvement.
 The pedestrian crossing of Everett Street at the bottom of the bridge is inadequate, given the volume of pedestrian traffic in the area.